Safe Horizon's legal services can provide information, advice, referrals, and conflict resolution help.

 Immigration Law Project

 The Immigration Law Project (ILP), operating since 1988, provides free and low-cost services to victims of crime, torture, and abuse in immigration proceedings.
-ILP has represented hundreds of battered women in Violence Against Women Act self-petitions and adjustment proceedings as well as gender-based asylum claims.
+ILP has represented hundreds of victims of violence in Violence Against Women Act self-petitions and adjustment proceedings as well as gender-based asylum claims.

 Call the Immigration Law Project at 718.943.8632 for further assistance.
 Se habla espanol.